 • You’re a member of the U.S. military or veteran seeking expedited naturalization

-• You have concerns about past issues that might affect your application (tax problems, criminal history, time spent outside the U.S.)
+• You have concerns about past issues that might affect your application (tax problems, criminal history, time spent outside the U.S.) I will help you address these concerns.

 • You want to ensure your application is prepared correctly the first time